nagashiturku/nagashiturku.github.io/turnaus.markdown

 ## Meals + accommodation
 Tournament venue is located near the center of Turku and the Kupittaa train station behind the Turku University Hospital.
 Bus connections are good and there are a good number of different accommodation options in the area (e.g. Omena hotel, Hese hotel).
 There are multiple kebab-pizza restaurants where you can have lunch near the venue.
 There is also a convenience store K-Supermarket within a 5-minutes walk.
+Coffee and snacks will be served at the venue.

 ## Schedule
 **Saturday 4.10.**